An imposing peak that towers over the city, taking a day trip from Lucerne to Mount Pilatus is a can’t-miss adventure in Switzerland!

 Once you arrive in Lucerne, follow signs down the hill to the bus stop.
 The bus leaves every 20 minutes and the trip back to Lucerne takes about 15 minutes.

-Tips for a great trip to Mount Pilatus
+Other tips for a great trip to Mount Pilatus

-- Wear layers: it may feel warm in Lucerne, but it gets chilly on the boat and on top of the mountain.
+- Wear layers | It may feel warm in Lucerne, but it gets chilly on the boat and on top of the mountain.

 - Start early!
 Pilatus gets crowded so get an early start to beat the crowds and avoid lines

-Other useful resources
+Other Switzerland resources

 Questions or comments about the trip from Lucerne to Mount Pilatus?
 Let us know in the comments section below!